ULL-MFP-AET/ull-mfp-aet.github.io/tema0-introduccion-a-pl/practicas/hangoutschat/README.md

 </ol>

 I have created a room <code>ULL-ESIT-PL-1920</code> to  use for tutoring, solving doubts and labs.
+Feel free to send me messages trough this channel.

 <p>You can also download native apps for Hangouts Chat on <a href="https://dl.google.com/chat/latest/InstallHangoutsChat.msi" target="_blank" rel="noopener">Windows</a> and <a href="https://dl.google.com/chat/latest/InstallHangoutsChat.dmg" target="_blank" rel="noopener">macOS</a>.</p>